If you’d like to try Things before you buy it, you can install a trial on your Mac.

-To try Things on your Mac, download the app via the blue button below.
+To try Things on your Mac, download the app via the button below.
 To use it, your Mac must run at least macOS 10.13.

 We recommend that you move the app from your